-Nocino is a fabulous digestif, a traditional Italian bitter made from unripe walnuts (any type) that can be made into a lovely liqueur given the right treatment.
+Nocino is a fabulous digestif, a traditional Italian bitter made from unripe walnuts.
+You can use black walnuts or green walnut to make this lovely liqueur.

 The articles I read before making last year’s batch suggested that it would be gone before the year of proper aging was complete and the authors were right.
 The first few tastes were much like Fernet Branca, but over time it mellowed nicely into something much more subtle and compelling.